webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 --------------------------

-This section describes the basic data structures used to signal encapsulation of VP encoded video in ISO-BMFF containers.
+This section describes the basic data structures used to signal encapsulation of VP-encoded video in ISO-BMFF containers.

 ### VP Codec Sample Entry Box